I admit I was apprehensive. The words Deobandi Dar-ul-Uloom had haunted me for years â and here I was preparing to drive there to check it out.

 Revival movements not grounded in the community became problematic.

-It is ironic that the Islam we fear in Britain is not the Islam of the countries of origin where the old courtesies, and some of the cultivation that Dalrymple admires and describes so poignantly in City of Djinns and the Last Mughal are still in evidence.
+It is ironic, I tell him, that the Islam we fear in Britain is not the Islam of the countries of origin where the old courtesies, and some of the cultivation that Dalrymple admires and describes so poignantly in City of Djinns and The Last Mughal are still in evidence.